Capital Gains Tax: Your Questions Answered

 What is Capital Gains Tax (CGT)?

-Capital Gains Tax is a tax applied on the profit when you sell, give away, or dispose of an asset you own that has increased in value.
+Capital Gains Tax is a tax applied on the profit when you sell, give away, or dispose of any assets you own that have increased in value.

-These assets can include shares, bullion & real estate property.
+These assets can include shares, bullion, and real estate property.

 CGT is payable if an investor realises over a certain amount of profit in one financial year.